 Once the situation had calmed, Mizelle carried Haudrica away to her room.
 According to Desri, her arm would had grown back again in a couple of days, so there was nothing to worry.
 Still, this whole event had left Cole rather shaken, as the scarce composure he had managed to gather in order to not lose his calm to this whole situation had now vanished.

-He just sat in the edge of his new bed, which still didn’t feel like his own at all; he had lost all he had in his life and had been cast into a place from where he could never escape.
+He just sat in the edge of his new bed, which still didn’t feel like his own at all.

 He previously had a moment to take a good look at him.
 Although he looked almost completely human on the outside, Tetlekar was actually an android.
 Yet the only ways to tell that apart was because of the scar on his left cheek, which had the dull, silvery color of solder, and that his hands were like highly polished aluminium gauntlets.

 “It’s alright, do not feel guilty; this is not your fault.
 Those two girls had a terrible experience before.
-I don’t know the details but they haven’t fully healed their wounds.
-Specially Haudrica, whom still very sensible about it.´´ – Explained Tetlekar in a soft, soothing tone.
+I won’t speak of it, but they haven’t fully healed their wounds.
+Specially Haudrica.”
+Explained Tetlekar in a soft, soothing tone.

 Cole was left alone to his own thoughts yet again.